Copy Constructors and Operators

 }

-As we can see from the output, the entire Sword object is now being copied, rather than just a pointer to it.
-As a result, our Player objects are no longer sharing the same Sword - they each get their own.
+If we compile and run our program now, the output should confirm that the entire Sword object is being copied, rather than just a pointer to it.
+As a result, our Player objects are no longer sharing the same Sword - they each get their own:

 Copying Sword